learning piano

 What makes the piano special?
 Click here for some background.

-This mnemonic blends the 21 notes of the bass and treble clefs into a single story each word giving you the letter and helping you find its position on the keyboard.
+This mnemonic blends the 21 notes of the bass and treble clefs into a single story about bears, dragons and eagles, each word helping you find the note on the keyboard.

 This is an beginners arrangement of America from West Side Story .
 It illustrates how the time signature 6/8 can easily change from 2×3 into 3×2.
 The teasing dialogue in the song is shown as a dialogue between right and left hand.
 To get in the mood watch this amazing YouTube clip.